AdonisLima/adonislima.github.io/README.md

 # AdonisLima.github.io
-A showcase of projects done and skills
+A showcase of projects and skills

 https://adonislima.github.io/